 The Boat and the Pavilion

-Our proposal reflects the clients needs and focuses on compression and expansion of space.
-The first design move has been the opening of an entrance hall, with access to service WC and wardrobe; light from above is reflected on a yellow painted walls to achieve warmth.
+Together, we re-imagined the whole experience of the house, focusing on compression and expansion of space.
+The first design move has been the opening of an entrance hall, with access to service WC and wardrobe; light from above is reflected on a yellow-painted wall and ceiling to achieve warmth.
 View to the rest of the ground floor is partially blocked by an expectedly curved wall (a boat?) and a freestanding element.
-As we advance, the curved wall compresses the space and pushes us towards the centre of the house.
-From here, both space and light mark expansion: the sitting room to one side, the new pavilion room to the other.
+As we advance, the curved wall pushes us towards the centre of the house.
+From here, both the ceiling height and the brightness drive us towards the garden on one side and the snug room on the other side.